 Interest income, interest expenses and similar items are generally recognized on an accrual basis, using the effective interest method, regardless of when the resulting monetary or financial flow arises.
-Interest accrued on doubtful loans, including loans exposed to country risk, is credited to profit or loss upon collection, which is an exception to the general rule.
-Dividends received from other companies are recognized as income when the Institution's right to receive payment is established.
-This is when the dividend is officially declared by the company's relevant body.
+The recognition of the accrual of interest is discontinued for debt instruments classified individually as impaired and for those for which impairment losses have been assessed collectively because the amounts are more than three months past due.
+In this respect, interest accrued on doubtful loans, including loans exposed to country risk, is credited to profit or loss upon collection, which is an exception to the general rule.
+Dividends received by the Institution are recognized when the dividend is officially declared by the company's relevant body.